Lesson 2: Organizing tickets and users

 Try it yourself: Adding a new agent and assigning to a group and organization

 Now that you have an understanding of the Zendesk Support user roles, let's add a support agent.
-To do this, you'll need to use an email address that hasn't already been used in your Zendesk.
+To do this, you'll need to use an email address that hasn't already been used in your Zendesk account.
 In other words, you can't use the email address you used to create your Zendesk account.

 This video shows you how to add an agent to Zendesk Support: